 Solar pool covers are usually made of vinyl, polyethylene, or polypropylene.

 - Vinyl is durable and resistant to tears and sun damage.
-Vinyl covers are a good option for pool users who want to be able to remove a cover quickly without having to be too careful to not tear it.
+Vinyl covers are a good option for pool users who want to be able to remove a cover quickly without having to be too careful not to tear it.

 - Polyethylene is more lightweight.
 Covers made of polyethylene are affordable and effective at heat transfer.
-They can be prone to tearing, especially if the cover has a thickness of 12 mils or less.
+They can be prone to tearing, though, especially if the cover has a thickness of 12 mils or less.

 - Polypropylene is thicker than polyethylene and less flexible.
 Covers made of polypropylene are durable and block a lot of UV radiation, but they can be more difficult to roll and fold.

+Thicker solar pool covers absorb more heat from the sun, and they are also more resistant to rips, tears, and sun damage.
 Solar pool cover thickness is measured in mils.
 One mil is equal to 0.0001 inches.
-Common pool cover thicknesses range from 6 mils to 16 mils.
-On the down side, thicker pool covers can be heavier and harder to fold up.
+Common cover thicknesses range from 6 mils to 16 mils.
+Due to their thickness, these pool covers can be heavier and harder to fold up.

-- Dark solar pool covers block a large portion of UV radiation and absorb the sun’s heat well, warming the pool quickly.
+- Dark solar covers block a large portion of UV radiation and absorb the sun’s heat well, warming the pool quickly.

-- Translucent solar pool covers work like a clear solar pool cover, but they block more UV radiation from reaching the pool water and heat the water faster.
+- Translucent solar covers work like a clear solar pool cover, but they block more UV radiation from reaching the pool water and heat the water faster.

 The best solar pool covers have a side covered with small air bubbles and resemble a giant sheet of bubble wrap.
 These air bubbles trap heat from the sun and radiate it into the water.
 When the sun goes down, the bubbles also act as insulators to prevent heat loss.

 A solar pool cover’s UV resistance depends on its material, color, and the thickness of the air bubbles.